 4. The Scholar Who Walks in the Night

 The drama tells the story of a scholar named Kim Sung-yeol, played by Lee Joon-gi, who reveals untold truths about the evil vampire in the royal kingdom.
-Kim Sung-yeol has a desire to free his countrymen and dedicates his entire life by finding the mysterious creature.
+Kim Sung-yeol has a desire to free his countrymen and dedicates his entire life to finding the mysterious creature.

 He will join dangerous walks only to accidentally turn himself into a vampire.

-He will meet Jo Yang-sun, a kind and cheerful bookseller who dresses up like a man.
+He will meet Jo Yang-sun, a kind, and cheerful bookseller who dresses up like a man.
 Jo Yang-sun came from a collapsed noble family as she is a direct descendant of Gwi from her mother’s side.
 The two will eventually find love in each other.
 Will they be able to find happiness despite the secret identities of each other?

 5. Sungkyunkwan Scandal

 Kim Yun-hee, played by Park Min-Young, is a smart and responsible young woman who from her early age, has worked for her family since her father died.
-Kim Yoon-shik disguises herself as her brother and goes through a series of odd jobs in order to support her family’s financial needs.
+Kim Yoon-Shik disguises herself as her brother and goes through a series of odd jobs in order to support her family’s financial needs.

 Moon Jae-Sin (Yoo Ah-In) is a guy with troubles at Sungkyunkwan.
 An impulsive person, Moon Jae-Sin tends to act before thinking.
 He hates his father who is a politician and his opportunistic ways.
 He comes to Sungkyunkwan to get even with his dad.
 Moon Jae-Sin also discovers Kim Yun-Hee’s secret.
-He attempts to protect her, while wanting to spend the rest of his life with her …
+He attempts to protect her while wanting to spend the rest of his life with her …

-One day, Kim Yoon-shik is offered a chance to become a substitute test taker in the upcoming entrance examination in Sungkyunkwan.
-However, her disguise will be caught by Lee Sun-joon, played by Park Yoo-chun).
-Lee Sun-joon came from a well-off family.
+One day, Kim Yoon-Shik is offered a chance to become a substitute test taker in the upcoming entrance examination in Sungkyunkwan.
+However, her disguise will be caught by Lee Sun-Joon, played by Park Yoo-chun).
+Lee Sun-Joon came from a well-off family.

 He is a good looking yet arrogant man.
-Lee Sun-joon and Kim Yun-Hee both passed the entrance exam and they even share a room together at Sungkyunkwan University.
+Lee Sun-Joon and Kim Yun-Hee both passed the entrance exam and they even share a room together at Sungkyunkwan University.

-She must bear the endless mischief of her upperclassmen while trying to hide her real identity and eventually grow affection towards Lee Sun-joon.
+She must bear the endless mischief of her upperclassmen while trying to hide her real identity and eventually grow affection towards Lee Sun-Joon.

 Kim Yun-Hee managed to keep up with her long charade just enough to get the education she always desired?
 Will she be able to pursue her dreams while keeping her emotions towards Lee Sun-joon at bay?